The electromagnetic field equations for moving media

-Having briefly discussed the LT and the UT we go back to the discussion of equations (\ref{I1}) (i.e., (\ref{J})) and (\ref{I2}).
-In all relatively moving inertial frames of reference and for any system of coordinates in them every term in the considered equations is always the same, because all quantities are the Lorentz invariant quantities, e.g., $ j^{(C)\beta }\gamma _{\beta }=j^{\prime (C)\beta }\gamma _{\beta }^{\prime }=j_{r}^{(C)\beta }\gamma _{r,\beta }=$ ... .
-The primed quantities are the Lorentz transforms of the unprimed ones in the $\{\gamma _{\mu }\}$ basis, whereas the last expression refers to the true current density in the $ \{r_{\mu }\}$ basis with the `r' synchronization, see, e.g. [28].
-Observe that, in the 4D spacetime, \emph{only if all components, together with the associated basis vectors,} are taken into account in every term then all terms are invariant under the passive LT and thus the whole equations (\ref {I1}) ((\ref{J})) and (\ref{I2}) remain unchanged for different relatively moving frames and for different systems of coordinates in them.
-Only in that case the physical quantities and the equations with them are correctly defined in the 4D spacetime and the principle of relativity is naturally satisfied.
-This means that, in general, it is not allowed to consider separately some parts of the 4D geometric quantities, or some parts of the equations with them, e.g., to take the part with $\gamma _{0}$ separately from those ones with $\gamma _{i}$ in equations (\ref{I1}) ((\ref{J})) and ( \ref{I2}).
-Thus, for example, in the 4D spacetime, only the whole current density $j^{(C)}$, the abstract vector from (\ref{A1})\emph{\ }and (\ref{Ej} ), or some of its representation, e.g., that one in the standard basis, $ j=j^{(C)\beta }\gamma _{\beta }$, is well-defined physical quantity, but not the charge density, $j^{(C)0}$ component, or the spatial components $ j^{(C)i} $ taken alone.
-From the viewpoint of the 4D geometric approach the physical meaning of the charge density $\rho $ is not well-defined.
-It is the temporal component $j^{0}/c$ for one observer, but it transforms by the LT to the temporal component and the spatial component as well for the relatively moving observer.
-The same holds for the gradient operator $ \partial $ and its representation in the standard basis $\partial =\gamma ^{\beta }\partial _{\beta }$ and for the other 4D geometric quantities.
+Having briefly discussed the LT and the UT we go back to the discussion of Eqs. (\ref{I1}) (i.e., (\ref{J})) and (\ref{I2}).
+In all relatively moving inertial frames of reference and for any system of coordinates in them every term in the considered equations is always the same, because all CBGQs are the Lorentz invariant quantities, e.g., $j^{(C)\beta }\gamma _{\beta }=j^{\prime (C)\beta }\gamma _{\beta }^{\prime }=j_{r}^{(C)\beta }\gamma _{r,\beta }=$ ... .
+Observe that, in 4D spacetime, \emph{only if all components, together with the associated basis vectors,} are taken into account in every term then all terms are invariant under the passive LT and thus Eqs. (\ref{I1}) ((\ref{J})) and (\ref{I2}) remain unchanged for different relatively moving inertial frames and for different systems of coordinates in them.
+Only in that case the physical quantities and the equations with them are correctly defined in 4D spacetime and the principle of relativity is naturally satisfied.
+This means that, in general, it is not allowed to consider separately some parts of 4D geometric quantities, or some parts of the equations with them, e.g., to take the part with $\gamma _{0}$ separately from those ones with $\gamma _{i}$ in Eqs. (\ref{I1}) ((\ref {J})) and (\ref{I2}).
+Thus, for example, in 4D spacetime, only the whole current density $j^{(C)}$, the abstract vector from (\ref{A1})\emph{\ }and ( \ref{Ej}), or some of its representations, e.g., that one in the standard basis, the CBGQ, $j=j^{(C)\beta }\gamma _{\beta }$, is well-defined physical quantity, but not the charge density, $j^{(C)0}$ component, or the spatial components $j^{(C)i}$ taken alone.
+From the viewpoint of this 4D geometric approach the physical meaning of the charge density $\rho $ is not well-defined.
+It is the temporal component $j^{0}/c$ for one observer, but it transforms by the LT to the temporal component \emph{and} the spatial component as well for the relatively moving observer.
+The same holds for the gradient operator $\partial $ and its CBGQ in the standard basis $\partial =\gamma ^{\beta }\partial _{\beta }$ and for all other 4D geometric quantities.